berkarcan/IEE-CIS-Fraud-Detection-using-3-models/README.md

 # Fraud-Detection

 This project was handled to finish the Data Science Bootcamp training organized by the VBO organization.
 In this project, we worked as a group, and it took one month.
-The group members are:
-- Berkan ACAR
+My team mates are:
 - Mert Ozan INAL
 - Muhammed CIMCI
 - Ismail KAYA